-An exploration of career opportunities in music education including elementary, middle and high school as well as studio pedagogy through readings, seminar discussion and field work in area schools and studios.
+An exploration of career opportunities in music education including elementary, middle and high school as well as studio pedagogy through readings, seminar discussion and field experience in area schools and studios.
+Prerequisites: at least sophomore standing, Mus 102 or 201 (or concurrent registration) or permission of instructor.

-Music Theory 3 Mus 303
+Music Theory 3